msapgroup/Godseye/README.md

 # GODSEYE

-GODSEYE is a local-first Raspberry Pi 4 network monitoring, discovery, diagnostics, and troubleshooting appliance inspired by Pi.Alert and the feature set of NetAlertX.
+GODSEYE is a local-first Raspberry Pi 4 network monitoring, discovery, diagnostics, and troubleshooting appliance.

 ## This working copy